 What form(s) does this medication come in?

-Each butterscotch yellow, film-coated, D-shaped tablet, engraved "APO" over "10" on one side, contains cyclobenzaprine 10 mg.
+Each butterscotch yellow, film-coated, D-shaped tablet, engraved "APO" over "10" on one side, contains 10 mg of cyclobenzaprine.
 Nonmedicinal ingredients: carnauba wax, colloidal silicon dioxide, cornstarch, hydroxypropyl methylcellulose, lactose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, titanium dioxide, and yellow ferric oxide.

 How should I use this medication?

 The usual adult dose of cyclobenzaprine is 10 mg 3 times a day, with a range of 20 mg to 40 mg a day (given in divided doses).
 The total dose should not exceed 60 mg daily.
 Use of this medication is not recommended for periods longer than 2 or 3 weeks.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.